mvdh7/PyCO2SYS/docs/co2sys.md

         * `2`: [PF87](../refs/#p).

     * `buffers_mode`: how to calculate the various buffer factors (or not).
-        * `'auto'`: using automatic differentiation, which accounts for the effects of all equilibrating solutes (default).
+        * `"auto"`: using automatic differentiation, which accounts for the effects of all equilibrating solutes (default).
-        * `'explicit'`: using explicit equations reported in the literature, which only account for carbonate, borate and water alkalinity.
+        * `"explicit"`: using explicit equations reported in the literature, which only account for carbonate, borate and water alkalinity.
-        * `'none'`: not at all.
+        * `"none"`: not at all.

-    For `buffers_mode`, `'auto'` is the recommended and most accurate calculation, and it is a little faster to compute than `'explicit'`.
-If `'none'` is selected, then the corresponding outputs have the value `nan`.
+    For `buffers_mode`, `"auto"` is the recommended and most accurate calculation, and it is a little faster to compute than `"explicit"`.
+If `"none"` is selected, then the corresponding outputs have the value `nan`.

 ## Outputs